spacelift-io/terraform-google-spacelift-selfhosted/README.md

   - a secret for the license token.
 - Storage resources
   - various buckets for storing run metadata, run logs, workspaces, stack states etc.
+- GKE autopilot cluster
+  - a Kubernetes cluster to install Spacelift on

 ### Inputs